dave-shawley/glinda/README.rst

 property.
 Failures are handled by raising a ``HTTPError(400)`` so you don't have to worry about handling malformed messages.
-The ``send_response`` method will take care of figuring out the appropriate content type based on any included :mailheader:`Accept` headers.
+The ``send_response`` method will take care of figuring out the appropriate content type based on any included ``Accept`` headers.
 All that you have to do is install encoding and decoding handlers for expected content types.

 The ``glinda.content`` package implements content handling as described in